EmoryMLIP/emory-reu-ret-website/content/projects/2021-tensor/index.md

 ***how large?***

+We are looking for a way to decompose our tensor data in a way analogous to the way matrices can be decomposed, so we can use far less data and still extract an accurate prediction of what the subject is thinking.

 We wish to demonstrate that tensors are superior to matrices in classifying fMRI data of study subjects who are shown either an image or a sentence.
 We do so by extending the t-product into a class of tensor-tensor products called the star-M product.

 The t product tells us to divide each 3rd order tensor into frontal faces, multiply the corresponding faces, then reform the tensor with those face products.